rfabbri/vxl-1/lemsvxl/contrib/rfabbri/mw/app/matlab/3d-drawing/main/README.md

 This will ensure that the distinguishable_colors, read_cons, read_cem_file, load_edg, get_length and find_closest_point_on_curve functions are accessed by the code.

 #### 7. run curve_drawing_main.m
+  I recommend saving the curve_drawing.mat file to your dataset.

 curve_drawing_main.m is average_curves_final_12 modularized or broken into different files.
 This code is written in matlab.